 - “Water” is the most important word when considering urinary tract health.

-- Feeding a water-rich diet of canned or homemade food is critical for urinary tract health.
+- Feeding a water-rich, low mineral, diet of canned or homemade food is critical for urinary tract health.

 - Feeding dry (water-depleted) food contributes significantly to urinary tract dieases.

 - Cats consume double the amount of water when fed a water-rich diet versus dry food.
 This fact considers both sources of water: food and water bowl.

 - Urinary tract infections are significantly over-diagnosed leading to antibiotic abuse.